-Travellers who live in Iceland may bring duty free the luggage they brought with them abroad furthermore they can bring duty free goods worth up to 88,000 ISK, children younger than 12 years may carry duty free goods for half that amount.
+Travellers who live in Iceland may bring duty free the luggage they brought with them abroad furthermore they can bring one or more items of duty free goods worth in total up to 88,000 ISK according to the purchase price at the place of purchase, children younger than 12 years may carry duty free goods for half that amount.

 The provisions of the regulations regarding duty-free imports by travelers do not give exemptions from import restrictions nor import prohibitions on various types of articles in accordance with law, regulations or other administrative instructions.

 Among goods which are subject to import restrictions are the following types of products: